Sunday, 10 April 2016

 As we walked toward the Oude Kerk (Old Church), we could see it looked quite odd from a distance.
 It appeared the bell tower was tipping forward!
 In fact it does - the 75 meter high brick tower leans two meters from the vertical.
 During its construction in 1245, the foundations weren't strong enough to support the building.
 The soil around the canal near the church was soft, and that's also why the church started to lean.
 Fortunately the tower has been stabilized and is now closely monitored.

+Apparently the Great Fire, weather and the explosion of the town's gunpowder store in 1654 took a huge toll on the old church and much repair work has been necessary over the years.
 Here is a picture depicting the fire which occurred in Delft in 1536.
 It was actually the steeple of another magnificent gothic church called the Nieuwe Kerk (New Church), which was struck by lightening.
 This is how the fire started.
 The fire was fanned by wind, and the west part of the city was burned to the ground and eventually three quarters of the city was lost.
 Many people were killed also.

 Here's a picture depicting the gunpowder explosion of 1654.
 90,000 pounds of gunpowder was stored in the former "poor Clare's Convent".
 Roofs caved in and windows smashed in at least 300 homes.
 An additional 200 homes were raised right off the ground.
 Once again, there was a huge loss of life.
 The stained glass and walls were torn away in the Oude Kerk.
 In the Nieuwe Kerk, all the stained glass was destroyed and there was a large hole in the roof.